DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: DeepMartingale

-Expressivity for the primal optimal stopping problem has been investigated by \cite{gonon23}, who extended the Black-Scholes PDE scenario developed by \cite{Jentzen23}.
-For our case—optimal stopping at discrete monitoring points with continuous-time observation—both studies provide us with valuable tools and intuition, but they do not fully cover our case.
-We extend their work to derive the expressivity result for the value function NN (ReLU) approximation, which serves as the basis of our DeepMartingale expressivity analysis.
+Expressivity for the value function approximation of the optimal stopping problem has been studied in \citep{gonon23}, which extends the Black--Scholes PDE setting developed in \citep{Jentzen23}.
+Both references provide useful tools and intuition for our discrete monitoring points with continuous-time observation setting, but they do not directly cover the present framework.
+We therefore extend their methodology to obtain an expressivity result for the value function deep ReLU approximation, which forms the basis of our subsequent \textit{DeepMartingale} expressivity analysis.